About the Team

 - Demonstrated ability to produce excellent research

-- Deep interest in the long-term implications of the artificial intelligence, in line with our organization’s mission
+- Deep interest in the lasting implications of artificial intelligence, in line with our organisation’s mission

 - Established expertise in a domain with significant AI governance relevance

 - Commitment to intellectual honesty and rigour